Settling an Estate in BC Town Hall

 Stacie Ayukawa

-Stacie is a paralegal with Heritage Law.
-She has presented and chaired courses with the Continuing Legal Education Society of BC, and is an instructor at Capilano University in the faculty of legal studies where she teaches wills and estates law courses.
+Stacie is a paralegal with BM Law.
+She has presented and chaired courses with the Continuing Legal Education Society of BC, and has been an instructor at Capilano University in the faculty of legal studies teaching wills and estates law courses.
 Stacie has a paralegal diploma from Capilano University and an estate and trust professional designation from the Canadian Securities Institute.
 She also has a masters degree in liberal studies from Simon Fraser University.

 Attendee feedback